BlockchainDev727/cred/README.md

 #### OpenBSD >= 6.2

-You will need to add a few packages to your system. `pkg_add cmake zeromq libiconv`.
+You will need to add a few packages to your system. `pkg_add cmake miniupnpc zeromq libiconv`.

 The doxygen and graphviz packages are optional and require the xbase set.